AlanRockefeller/inat.finder.py/README.md

 4. The script checks if the original observation number already matches the specified genus or username.
 5. If not, it generates all possible variations of the number with the specified number of digits changed (generation logic for multiple differing digits is now corrected and robust).
 6. For short numbers (<9 digits), it also generates variations with 1-2 digits added at the beginning and/or end (this logic has been refactored for clarity).
+7. For long numbers (>5 digits), it also generates variations with 1-2 digits removed.
-7. It batches these variations to efficiently query the iNaturalist API (200 IDs per request).
+8. It batches these variations to efficiently query the iNaturalist API (200 IDs per request).
-8. For each observation found, it checks if the genus or username matches what you're looking for.
+9. For each observation found, it checks if the genus or username matches what you're looking for.
-9. It presents all matching observations, including the creator username and direct links to view them on iNaturalist.org.
+10. It presents all matching observations, including the creator username and direct links to view them on iNaturalist.org.
-10. The progress bar's Estimated Time of Arrival (ETA) is now more accurate due to a refined calculation method.
+11. The progress bar's Estimated Time of Arrival (ETA) is now more accurate due to a refined calculation method.

 ## Performance Considerations